 - Shop at the old Souqs

 Next, take in the souks and learn to haggle like a pro ’cause the shopkeepers might raise the price if you look very touristy!
-Some of the things I like to buy from the souks are shawls, spices like za’atar and sumac, and dried rosebuds.
-I have a DIY walking tour that you can do here.
+Some of the cheap things in Dubai souqs I like to buy are shawls, spices like za’atar and sumac, and dried rosebuds.
+I have a DIY walking tour that you can do in my itinerary for Dubai 7 days

 Cost: Depends on your haggling skills 😉